-In most cases, your Spanish host mother will do your laundry with the family's, usually once a week.
+In most cases, your Spanish host mother will do your laundry with the family's, usually once a week (2 loads: 1 of whites & 1 of colors).
 As a rule, dry cleaning service in Spain is readily available and reasonably priced.